bigbosstony/N00769714.github.io/README.md

 Subscribed Content” and have found and read which provides insight into similar efforts.

-The first article I found discusses how to set up your own database by using PHP & MySQL.[@1510592]
+The first article I found discusses how to control devices through wireless transmission[@7845398].

-The second journal talks about GPS-Based Tracking Control for a Car-Like Wheeled Mobile.[@4598867]
+The second journal talks about design of smart home control system by Internet of Things based on ZigBee[@7603564].

-The third article gives the information about how to merge GPS information to a real map.[@5702361]
+The last one is a breakdown of Amazon echo digital personal assistant[@7098621].

 In the Computer Engineering Technology program we have learned about the following topics from the respective relevant courses: